sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 # Introduction

 In the previous post we briefly discussed why CNN's are not capable of extracting sequence relationships.
-Fundamental reason for that failure is assumption of independence among the training examples.
+Fundamental reason for that failure is assumption of independence among the sequence training examples.

 Say, if each image is a data point, then each image is considered as independent example, right?

 But in the cases like frames from video, snippets of audio, and words pulled from sentences, this independence assumption fails.
-Because they have data points related in time and thus they are named as sequence problems.
+Because data points related in time and thus they are named as sequence problems.
 We need a new architecture which can capture this temporal relationship in sequence problems.

 In this post with we'll discuss Language modeling, a well-defined sequence problem and then dive deep into RNNs which can solve it.